US investigators fly to China to aid in plane crash probe - KTVZ

 US investigators fly to China to aid in plane crash probe

-BEIJING (AP) — U.S. accident investigators have flown to China to help authorities there probe last month’s deadly crash of a Boeing jetliner.
-The National Transportation Safety Board said the team departed for China on Friday to participate in the Civil Aviation Administration of China’s investigation of the crash of a China Eastern Airlines Boeing 737-800 in which all 132 people on board were killed.
-As part of that assistance, the plane’s cockpit voice recorder is being downloaded and analyzed at a U.S. lab in Washington, federal officials said Friday.
+BEIJING (AP) — U.S. accident investigators have arrived in China to help authorities look for clues into what caused last month’s crash of a Boeing jetliner with 132 people aboard.
+The Civil Aviation Administration of China said the seven-member team from the National Transportation Safety Board will participate in the investigation of the crash of a China Eastern Airlines Boeing 737-800.
+As part of that assistance, the plane’s cockpit voice recorder is being downloaded and analyzed at a U.S. lab in Washington.
 Investigators hope the recording will explain why the plane went into a nosedive from about 8,840 meters over a mountainous region of southeastern China.